-Navigating health‑insurance rules can be confusing, so we handle the details for you.
-Our team verifies your coverage, liaises directly with your insurer, tracks remaining benefits, and designs treatment plans that protect both your health and your budget.
+Navigating health‑insurance rules can be confusing, so we are here to help clarify information for you.
+Our team will be available to answer questions and design treatment plans that protect both your health and your budget.

 We use the following codes to bill your insurance: